This is the most simple and healthy chocolate mousse you have eaten. Ready in 2 minutes. Perfect for a WFPB diet with no dairy, added fat, or sugar.

 - Freeze-dried berries

 - Coconut flakes

-- 3 pitted dates or 1 tbsp maple syrup
+- 3 Pitted dates or 1 tablespoon maple syrup